advikasonti/cse15l-lab-reports/LabReport3.md

 ```

 ### Option 4: -mtime
-The `mtime` command in `find` searches for files that were modified a specified number of days ago.
-It operates similar to the `-size` command in that you can use `+` or `-` to find files that were modified before or after the specified number of days ago.
+The `mtime` command in `find` searches for files and directories that were modified a specified number of days ago.
+It operates similar to the `-size` command in that you can use `+` or `-` to find files and directories that were modified before or after the specified number of days ago.

 #### Example 1
 In the example below, only one file was returned.
 This is because I searched for files that were modified exactly 24 days ago, for which there was only one under the entire `written_2` directory.